jpalvarezl/HandyTemplates/README.md

+# Required parameters

+You should setup a service pricinpal using this [guide](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal)
+Required environment variables:
+- `SERVICE_PRINCIPAL_OBJECT_ID`

+# Required manual steps

+- In order to see the value of a secret, there is still a manual step required.
+Go to [Azure portal](https://portal.azure.com)
+- Navigate to the key vault created by these templates (look for `aoai-tests-keyvault`)
+- Go to "Access control (IAM)" and click "Add role assignment"
+- Assign your principal's Object ID to the role "Key vault Secrets Officer"
+- (Optional) assign yourself too if you want to be able to access the secrets

 # Run

 Note: re running the script should not have any changes in the infra, as bicep template scripts are idempotent.